 The sniffing dog scene in Negev Rockart

 On a winter night, the epic drama starring Orion plays out on the celestial stage.
-You can see Orion taking the stage followed by his great dog the Canis Major constellation.
-Their glorious appearance marks the beginning of Negev Desert fertile season.
-In Negev Desert rockart they appear as an ibex followed by a dog.
-As we know dogs navigate the world via their sensitive nose glands, and the action of sniffing the crotch of human or other animals is their way of gathering information.
-Their nose is sensitive and can detect ovulation, a state of fertility, in animals and people.
+You can see Orion taking the spotlight followed by his great dog the Canis Major constellation.
+Their glorious sky appearance marks the beginning of Negev Desert fertile season.
+They look, in Negev Desert rockart, as an ibex followed by a dog, which is a symbolic drawing of Osiris followed by Isis.
+It is a known fact that dogs navigate the world via their sensitive nose glands, and the action of sniffing the crotch of human or other animals is their way of gathering information.
+Their sensitive nose can even detect ovulation, a state of fertility, in animals and people.

-Fig.4 The sniffing dog scene, Orion, and Isis in the winter time.
+Fig.4 The Sniffing dog scene, the ibex and the dog symbols of an appearance of Orion and Isis in the winter sky.
 Negev Desert Rockart.

-Fig4 is a faithful illustration of the sniffing dog scene, which is taken from sky image in the winter time with Orion and his dog.
-Three different scenes illustrate the same idea where the dog’s nose is touching or sniffing, the ibex behind.
-The dog sniffs the “ovulating” ibex with the decorated horns, that represents a fertility god.
-Symbolically the dog entices the ibex to ejaculate sperm, notice the ibex erect phallus and the spray of semen underneath.
-He is fertilizing the land a copy of the Egyptian Pharaoh actions during the Nile inundation.
+Fig4 is a faithful illustration of the sniffing dog scene, which is taken from sky symbolic image, in the winter time, of Orion and Canis Major constellations.
+Three different rockart scenes illustrate the same idea where the dog’s nose is touching or sniffing the ibex behind.
+The dog sniffs the “ovulating” ibex with the decorated horns, that represents the fertility god strength.
+Symbolically the dog entices the ibex to ejaculate sperm, notice the ibex phallus and the spray of semen underneath.
+Above rainstorms and clouds forms as can be seen by the patches and dots above the pair.
+The ibex, Fertility God, copies the Egyptian Pharaoh actions during the Nile inundation.
 This scene is a mixture of winter sky image with an adaptation of earthly dog behavior.
 An imaginative recorded Rockart for desert generations to induce land fertility.

 More deciphering, in a new book Rock Art in Israel, available online.